fhnw-pl-circle/tlaplus/README.md

 by renowned computer scientist [Leslie Lamport](https://lamport.org/) at the end of the nineties.

+PlusCal is an imperative language which gets translated into TLA+.
+It has been designed to make it easier to specify distributed algorithms, especially when coming from a programming background, rather than a mathematical one.
+It was created by Leslie Lamport as well.

 # Why?

-The language can be used as testable pseudocode, making engineers more confident in the correctness of complicated system designs.
+The languages can be used as testable pseudocode, making engineers more confident in the correctness of complicated system designs.
 Specifically changes to such systems can be reasoned about in a safer way.

 Additionally it can function as a high level technical specification (with the potential to replace some diagrams).